TICCIH Statutes / DATED 22 December 1999

 The first meeting of the Trustees shall be called by the first named trustees or if no meeting has been called within three months after the date of this deed by any two of the Trustees.
 Subsequent meetings shall be arranged by the Trustees at their meetings or may be called at any time by the chairman or any two trustees upon not less than ten days’ notice being given to the other trustees.

-The first chairman of the Board shall ( subject to his appointment as a trustee ) be Professor Louis Bergeron.
-The National Representatives at the first general meeting and subsequently at each general meeting thereafter shall elect the President from amongst the Trustees who shall hold office until the next general meeting of the members The chairman shall always be eligible for re-election.
+The first chairman of the Board shall (subject to his or her appointment as a trustee) be Professor Louis Bergeron.
+The National Representatives at the first general meeting and subsequently at each general meeting thereafter shall elect the President from amongst the Trustees who shall hold office until the next general meeting of the members The president/chairman can stand for a maximum of three consecutive terms.
 If the chairman is not present within ten minutes after the time appointed for holding a meeting or there is no chairman the trustees present shall choose one of their number to be chairman of the meeting.

 M. SPECIAL TRUSTEE MEETINGS

-A special meeting may be called at any time by the chairman or any two trustees upon not less than four days’ notice being given to the other trustees of the matters to be discussed, but if the matters include an appointment of a trustee or a proposal to amend any of the trusts of this deed then upon not less than 21 days’ notice being so given.
+A special meeting may be called at any time by the chairman or any two trustees upon not less than 21 days’ notice being given to the other trustees of the matters to be discussed, but if the matters include an appointment of a trustee or a proposal to amend any of the trusts of this deed then upon not less than 21 days’ notice being so given.
 A special meeting may be called to take place immediately after or before an ordinary meeting.
+A special meeting may take place electronically.

 There shall be a quorum when at least one third of the number of trustees for the time being or two trustees, whichever is the greater, are present at a meeting.